Make your favorite furbabies a cuddly handmade bed, complete with an optional insulating layer to keep them extra snuggly.

 Some notes on choosing materials: I’m using fleece for my main fabric and quilting cotton for the lining.

 I’d suggest using something fuzzy/fluffy/warm for the main fabric, since it not only makes the bed more comfy, but it also gives it enough bulk to hold its shape.
+(You can also reverse the layers so the fleece is on the inside.)

 If you want to use the same fabric for the lining, go for it, though be aware that using two layers of a bulky fabric like faux fur will make sewing a bit more difficult.